[A very long response made to a reddit poster about “my generation.”]

 I often direct an Millennial to call someone.
 Its like asking them to pull a barbed hook out of their ass.
 You are programmed to text or email.
 Calling is faster, more effective, and you can actually get a sense of the response.

 You think that every obstacle in your way: financial, political, social is “HUGE”, serious, new, and that you are the first generation to come across it.
+Check out great article for more info.

 Every generation thinks that.
 Every generation eventually grows out of it.